Deterministic Web QA

 Can AI agents use Prowl QA?

 Yes.
-Prowl QA includes a complete agent toolkit. prowlqa analyze extracts page structure as JSON, prowlqa generate turns that into a runnable hunt from a natural language intent, and prowlqa run --json returns structured results with exit codes.
+Prowl QA exposes a structured CLI that agents can drive directly. prowlqa analyze extracts page structure as JSON, prowlqa generate turns that into a runnable hunt from a natural language intent, and prowlqa run --json returns structured results with exit codes.
 You can also import Prowl QA as a Node library.
-No MCP server or tool discovery needed.
+The CLI works standalone or alongside other agent tools in your stack.

 Why not rely on manual testing only?